devOpifex/titan/docs/guide/shiny.md

+---
+title: Shiny
+summary: How to use titan with shiny applications.
+authors:
+    - John Coene
+---

 # Shiny Basics

 In this wee vignette we give just basic examples of how to use titan in shiny applications.